UAA Record: 193-72, 9 seasons

-In five seasons at the helm of the Alaska Anchorage volleyball program, head coach Chris Green has clearly established the Seawolves as a national contender year-in and year-out.
+In nine years at the helm of the Alaska Anchorage volleyball program, head coach Chris Green has clearly established the Seawolves as a national contender year-in and year-out.

-After being picked to finish seventh in the 2009 GNAC preseason coaches' poll, Green’s squad wound up winning the league by three full matches, boosted by a school-record 13-match win streak.
+After being picked to finish seventh in the 2009 GNAC preseason coaches' poll, UAA wound up winning the league by three full matches, boosted by a school-record 13-match win streak.
 The Nebraska native earned both the GNAC and NCAA Div.
-II West Region coach-of-the-year awards as the Seawolves tied for the best winning percentage (.742), posted the second-most victories in program history (23).
+II West Region coach-of-the-year awards as the Seawolves tied for the then-best winning percentage (.742) and posted the second-most victories in program history (23).
 UAA capped its historic 2009 season by winning its first-ever NCAA match, upsetting Hawaii-Hilo in a 5-set thriller.

-After four straight national semifinals appearances and the 2007 national title at Western Nebraska Community College, Green made the jump from junior college to the NCAA Division II level in the spring of 2008.
+Following four straight NJCAA Final 4 appearances and the 2007 national title at Western Nebraska Community College, Green made the jump from junior college to the NCAA Division II level in the spring of 2008.

-Green built a powerhouse program at WNCC, compiling a 453-55 record that culminated in the 2007 NJCAA Div.
-I national championship.
-The Cougars finished in the top 10 at the national tournament in all of Green's seasons, including a string of four straight ‘Final 4’ appearances.
+Green built a powerhouse program in his nine seasons at WNCC, compiling a 453-55 record that culminated in the 2007 NJCAA Div.
+I championship.
+The Cougars finished in the top 10 at the national tournament in all of Green's seasons.
 In his final three seasons, WNCC went 163-7 and finished national runner-up in 2006.

 Under Green's tutelage, the Cougars earned a total of 10 first-team and six second-team All-America certificates and regularly placed players at NCAA Div.
 I and II programs.
 WNCC's players also found success in the classroom, with the team maintaining a cumulative 3.0 grade-point average in all nine of his seasons.

 In 2011, Green was inducted into the NJCAA's Hall of Fame (encompassing all sports) for his accomplishments at WNCC.